 Field Type Possible Values Required Additional Information in "Field Values" Box Text Any character string.
 For multiple-line fields, the string can include line-terminators.
 Height: number of lines displayed for the field in the Issue form (default: 1).
-For multiple-line fields (height > 1), the Issue form includes an expand/contract button to increase/decrease the number of lines displayed.
+For multiple-line fields (height &gt; 1), the Issue form includes an expand/contract button to increase/decrease the number of lines displayed.
 Width: relative width of field in the Issue form.
 Note: Text fields can be configured to support rich text.
-See Enabling Rich Text for Text and Log Fields on page 384 for more information.
+See Enabling Rich Text for Text and Log Fields on page 389 for more information.
 Choose One of the strings specified in the Field Values box for this field.
 A set of strings.
 In the Issue form, a list-box containing this set of strings is offered to the user.
-See Defining Multiple-Choice Lists on page 383 for more information on creating fields that displays lists.
+See Defining Multiple-Choice Lists on page 387 for more information on creating fields that displays lists.
 Timestamp An AccuRev timestamp.
 Granularity (year, month, day, hour, minute, or second).
 In the Issue form, the user fills in fields that indicate a time, to the granularity you specify here.
-User One of the principal-names in the user registry maintained by the AccuRev server.
+User One of the principal-names in the user registry maintained by the AccuRev server or the display name.
+Display Property: designates what user information to display in this field.
+The list includes <default></default> (display the AccuRev username) and all custom user properties that have been defined on the system.
+For example, if Display Name is selected from the list, this field in the issue form will list the display names of users instead of their AccuRev usernames.
+In the Issue form, a list-box is offered to the user, containing the names of all registered AccuRev users.
+Group A group of users related to a specific role.
 None.
-In the Issue form, a list-box is offered to the user, containing the names of all registered AccuRev users.

 Timespan A numeric value, indicating a number of hours.
 Decimal values (e.g. 4.5) are allowed.
 None.
 List One of the strings specified in the definition of a particular named list.
 The name of an existing list, defined on the Lists subtab.
 In the Issue form, a list-box containing the set of strings defined in the named list is offered to the user.
-See Defining Multiple-Choice Lists on page 383 for more information on creating fields that displays lists.
+See Defining Multiple-Choice Lists on page 387 for more information on creating fields that displays lists.
 Log Any character string (variant of text field type) Height: number of lines displayed for the field in the Issue form (default: 1).
-For multiple-line fields (height > 1), the Issue form includes an expand/contract button to increase/decrease the number of lines displayed.
+For multiple-line fields (height &gt; 1), the Issue form includes an expand/contract button to increase/decrease the number of lines displayed.
 Width: relative width of field in the Issue form.
 Enable Rich Text: Log fields can be configured to support rich text.
-See Enabling Rich Text for Text and Log Fields on page 384 for more information.
+See Enabling Rich Text for Text and Log Fields on page 389 for more information.
 Add new text to: Where in the log you want new text entered.
 Choices are at the beginning or at the end.
 Attachments A set of attachment definitions.
-Height, Width: the height (number of lines) and width (approximate number of characters) of the edit-form field that lists the attachment definitions.
+Height, Width : the height (number of lines) and width (approximate number of characters) of the edit-form field that lists the attachment definitions.
 Relationship A set of issue records.
-See Defining Issue Record Relationships on page 384 and Relationship Types Tab on page 391 for more information.
+See Defining Issue Record Relationships on page 388 and Relationship Types Tab on page 396 for more information.
 Internal A positive integer.
 None.
 You cannot create a field with this data type; it is used only by the built-in fields issueNum and transNum .